-Ricardo Romo is the fifth president of The University of Texas at San Antonio in May 1999.
+Ricardo Romo became the fifth president of The University of Texas at San Antonio in May 1999.
 Under his leadership, UTSA was named by the Texas Legislature as an emerging Tier One research university and a leader in providing access to excellence in teaching, research and community outreach.

-A San Antonio native who grew up on the city's West Side, Romo graduated from Fox Tech High School before attending the University of Texas at Austin on a track scholarship.
-At UT Austin, he was the first Texan to run the mile in less than four minutes, a record that lasted 41 years.
+A native of San Antonio’s West Side, Romo graduated from Fox Tech High School and attended the University of Texas at Austin on a track scholarship.
+He was the first Texan to run the mile in less than four minutes, and his mile record lasted 41 years.
 He earned a B.S. degree in education (1967).